HristoRasheev/HristoRasheev/README.md

 # About Me:
 🐧  A huge Linux enthusiast.<br>🎨  I like to rice Linux systems (to presonalize them).<br>💻  I have studied Computer Science in High School and I know also study<br>programming at university (1st year).
+<br> I have a huge passion for tech and specifically the UX field and in general fron-end.

 ## 🌐 Socials: